Fargo season 1: Critical response

 The first season of Fargo received critical acclaim.
 It holds a Metacritic score of 85 out of 100 based on 40 reviews, indicating "universal acclaim".
 On Rotten Tomatoes, it has a 97% rating based on 140 reviews, with an average rating of 8.45/10.
 The site's summary says that "Fargo presents more quirky characters and a new storyline that is expertly executed with dark humor and odd twists."

 Robert Bianco of USA Today gave it a highly positive review, praising the performances of the cast and "the depth of its characterizations and the individuality of its approach."
 Brian Tallerico of RogerEbert.com acclaimed the series and wrote, "With an amazing ensemble driven by great performances from top to bottom, an incredibly smart writers' room, brilliant callbacks to the original that feel more inspired than forced, and a filmmaking style that feels as cinematic as this grand Minnesotan tragedy deserves, Fargo is one of the most addictive new shows of the year."
 However, Emily Nussbaum of The New Yorker criticized the series for its sexualized violence and its lack of ambiguity and pathos.

-Awards and nominations
+Accolades

 Home media release

 On October 14, 2014, 20th Century Fox Home Entertainment released the first season of Fargo on DVD and Blu-ray.
 In addition to all ten episodes, both DVD and Blu-ray disc formats include audio commentaries on three episodes by Billy Bob Thornton, Allison Tolman and Noah Hawley, deleted scenes, three behind-the-scenes featurettes, and in select sets, an exclusive, collectible beanie.